-The value of the can be Nothing.
-Because the role of the request context is to link requests to replies, it does not make sense to have a request context when you do not have a reply, and so in this case the context is set to Nothing.
+The value of the can be nullptr.
+Because the role of the request context is to link requests to replies, it does not make sense to have a request context when you do not have a reply, and so in this case the context is set to nullptr.
 For a one-way operation on top of the request/reply model, the server receives requests but does not send back a response to the client.
-So if the is Nothing unexpectedly, check first whether the operation contract is IsOneWay.
+So if the is nullptr unexpectedly, check first whether the operation contract is IsOneWay.

 Special note for MC++ users deriving from this class: